ZcashFoundation/frost-tools/README.md

 A bootstrapped and reproducible build pipeline using StageX is included in this repo.

 To run this pipeline, simply use `make` in the root directory.
-This first checks if you meet all the compatibility requirements, and then creates all binaries which will be found in the `/build/` directory.
+This first checks if you meet all the compatibility requirements, and then creates an OCI compatible image and copies all binaries onto the host, which will be found in the `/build/` directory.

 ## Status ⚠